I didn't know this was a joint press conference with the Prime Minister of Japan, Shinzo Abisan.

 How does this get resolved?

-So here you have Jeffrey Lord pointing out, well, you know the president can just ignore it.
+So here you have Jeffrey Lord pointing out, well, you know, the president can just ignore it.

-Jeffrey, don't be silly, you idiot, you stupid dumb idiot.
+Jeffrey, don't be silly, you idiot, you stupid, dumb idiot.

-That's arrogant condescending attitude they bring to this stuff.
+That's arrogant, condescending attitude they bring to this stuff.

 When in fact, American history is replete.

-How come the judiciary gets to ignore?
+How come the judiciary gets to ignore it?

 How come the judiciary gets to tell the president to go to hell?